Sometimes being in a relationship can be so confusing!

 He texted you?
 Bam!
 High on cocaine.

-He cancelled your date?
+He canceled your date?
 Ouch!
 Cocaine withdrawal.

 When you love someone, it’s a lot of these highs and lows because you don’t have the comfort and security that comes with real commitment.